KittapatR/mifare-cloner/README.md

 Application for MiFare card header information extraction

-For persons who interested in this application, it can install by download .APK file and press allow "Unknown Sources" in your Android settings -> Security -> Device Administration.
+For persons who interested in this application, it can install by download .APK file provided in the repository and press allow "Unknown Sources" in your Android settings -> Security -> Device Administration.

 ## Requirements
 1. You must have an Android device that running Jelly Bean 4.2+.